cabservicesag/cabag_extbase/README.txt

 - Tx_CabagExtbase_ViewHelpers_FormViewHelper
 	Adds several options to the default form viewhelper
-	<c:form method="GET"... dontRenderHmac="1" dontRenderReferrer="1"...></c:form>
+	<c:form method="GET"... dontRenderHmac="1" dontRenderReferrer="1" dontRenderTrusted="1" ...></c:form>
+	<c:form method="POST"... renderArgumentsAsHidden="1"...></c:form>
+	- dontRenderReferrer: If set supresses rendering of the referrer information
+	- dontRenderHmac: If set supresses rendering of the hmac information
+	- dontRenderTrusted: If set supresses rendering of the __trustedProperties information
 	- renderArgumentsAsHidden takes the GET parameters of the action and renders them as hidden fields at the top of the form
-	<c:form method="POST"... renderArgumentsAsHidden="1"...></c:form>

 - Tx_CabagExtbase_ViewHelpers_DebugViewHelper
 	Does and works the same as <f:debug>{bla}</f:debug> but instead also works the same in a backend module.